Bay vs Bow Windows: What is the Difference?

 📍 Window Comparison Guide

-Choosing the right windows can completely transform the look and feel of your home.
-Two of the most popular styles that project outwards are Bay and Bow windows.
-While they look similar at a glance, their design, history, and function are distinctly different.
+Choosing the right windows can completely transform both the external kerb appeal and internal feel of your home.
+Moreover, two of the absolute most popular styles that project outwards are Bay and Bow windows.
+While they look superficially similar at a glance, their structural design, architectural history, and physical function are distinctly different.

 📌 The 30-Second Summary